cruzlorite/bdns-fetch/README.md

 - `planesestrategicos/exportar` - Export strategic plans to files
 - `sanciones/exportar` - Export sanctions search to files

-**Why excluded**: These endpoints return binary file data (PDF/Excel/CSV) instead of structured JSON data, making them unsuitable for a CLI tool focused on data extraction and processing.
+**Why excluded**: These endpoints are thought to be better suited for the official web portal rather than a CLI data extraction tool.

 #### Portal Configuration Endpoints (2 missing)
 - `vpd/{vpd}/configuracion` - Get portal navigation configuration